jax-ml/jax/docs/101/type_promotion.rst

   inputs to the desired output type, or set jax_numpy_dtype_promotion=standard.

-For convenience, strict promotion mode will still allow safe weakly-typed promotions, so you can still write code code that mixes JAX arrays and Python scalars:
+For convenience, strict promotion mode will still allow safe weakly-typed promotions, so you can still write code that mixes JAX arrays and Python scalars:

 .. code-block:: python